yabellini/SitioAcademico/content/talk/AgTech2018/index.md

 slides:
 summary: Talk in Spanish.
 In this talk I present 20 years of development of Information and Communication Technologies (AgTech) applied to the agricultural sector by my research group in the EEA Anguil.
 tags: []
-title: 20 years of AgTech development in the EEA Anguil
+title: 20 years of AgTech development in the EEA Anguil (20 años de desarrollo Agtech en la EEA Anguil)
 url_code: ""
 url_pdf: "AgTechAnguil2018.pdf"
 url_slides: ""